Effects of Electron Form Factor on Quasiparticle Interference in Twisted Bilayer Graphene: Theoretical Models

-Here, the labels $1$ and $2$ indicate the top and bottom layers, respectively, $\theta$ is the twist angle, $\varphi_{\bm{k}}$ is the argument of $k_x + ik_y$, and we choose $u=w=0.105$~eV, which renders a good agreement between the two models for the twist angles of interest ($\theta\gtrsim2^{\circ}$) --- see Fig.~\ref{fig:1bands}(b).
-The continuum Hamiltonian associated with the $K'$ valleys is $H^*(-\bm{k})$.
+Here, $\varphi_{\bm{k}}$ is the argument of $k_x + ik_y$, and we choose $u=w=0.105$~eV, which yields good agreement between the two models for the twist angles of interest ($\theta\gtrsim2^{\circ}$) --- see Fig.~\ref{fig:1lattice}(d).
+The two models agree well in their overall band dispersions, yet the tight-binding model exhibits a stronger particle-hole asymmetry than the continuum model.
+The continuum Hamiltonian associated with the $K'$ valleys is a time-reversed counterpart of $H(\bm{k})$, given by $H^*(-\bm{k})$.
+The eigenstate wave function is a superposition of the moir\'{e} plane waves as

-\textit{Quasiparticle interference in TBG.|} We consider a defect modeled by setting the on-site energy of a carbon atom at the center of rotation on layer 1 to $\varepsilon_0=0.8|t_0|$.
-The defect strength is selected to induce all key scattering processes while keeping the signals clear~\cite{Hong2021-pn}.
-We neglect the spontaneous time-reversal symmetry breaking due to the defect~\cite{Ulman2014,Lopez-Bezanilla2019,Dietrich2023,Chang2024}.
-As translation symmetry is broken, we examine the tight-binding model in real space with the TBG sample being a circular disk of radius $100$~nm.
-To get the LDOS variation within a circular area of radius $40$~nm centered at the defect, we compute the LDOS using the kernel polynomial method~\cite{Weisse2006,Le2018,Do_2019,Do_2021,pybinding,Joao2020-hz}